This is the first installment in a series of occasional columns that will analyze film scenes in detail, using key frames as illustrations.

 Scene in Stills is an extension of the work on scenes in my book Reflections, 21 Cinematographers at Work, published by the ASC Press.

-I start with a scene from one of the most perfect films ever made, Rear Window (1962) by Alfred Hitchcock, starring James Stewart, Grace Kelly and Thelma Ritter, with cinematography by Robert Burks, ASC.
-Burks collaborated on 12 films with the legendary director, using his friend Leonard J. South, ASC, as camera operator.
+I start with a scene from one of the most perfect films ever made, Rear Window (1962), directed by Alfred Hitchcock, starring James Stewart, Grace Kelly and Thelma Ritter, with cinematography by Robert Burks, ASC.
+He collaborated on 12 films with the legendary director, with his friend Leonard J. South, ASC, serving as camera operator.

 How do you introduce an important character?
 Every story has to.
 In Rear Window, it goes like this, about 15 minutes into the movie: